s-bauer/office-ui-fabric-vue/README.md

 # Office UI Fabric for Vue

+## Demo

+[This small demo](https://s-bauer.github.io/office-ui-fabric-vue/) gives an overview of all supported components.

 ## Information

 The goal of this project is to build a fully functional Vue.js implementation of